 While with Westlake Bourget College, Marco will lead the goaltending development model, and implement his winning structure to ensure the success and development of each of the programs goaltenders.

-Head Mindset Coach
+Mindset Performance Coach

 Coach Vinny Malts is the founder of Bloodline Hockey, a leader and at the forefront of incorporating mindset development and sport performance training.
 His Bloodline roster of players includes NHL, NCAA DI/DIII, Major Junior and top ranked Midget/Bantam students.
 His coaching is helping elite players in the world maintain a positive thought process, focus on enhancing their role and learn how to spend their valuable time wisely.

 He was named the Student of the Year from the Mindset Performance Institute for his outstanding work with youth athletes.
 Vince Malts has coached at the professional and amateur level for over 20 years.
 His professional playing journey of 10 years, began in the Quebec Major Junior Hockey League for the Hull Olympiques, where he was drafted by the Vancouver Canucks.